 Furthermore, an ex-ante assessment on the potential use of an Equity instrument under the CEF was conducted in November 2015 and constitutes an addendum to the more general 2014 ex-ante assessment mentioned above.
 The 2015 assessment concluded that, given the current market failures in the financing of infrastructure projects and in view of recent developments, in particular the establishment of the European Fund for Strategic Investments (EFSI), an Equity instrument should be established under CEF.
 In particular, since the establishment of EFSI has greatly enhanced the available financing opportunities in the form of Debt, it is now possible to optimise the use of scarce CEF resources by re-directing a part of the available budget to finance smaller and more risky projects, especially in the area of broadband.
-The Debt instrument shall nonetheless remain the main delivery mechanism for the financial instruments under CEF
+The Debt instrument shall nonetheless remain the main delivery mechanism for the financial instruments under CEF.

-In the light of the above, the present 2015 CEF Annual Work Programme provides for a contribution to the CEF financial instruments (Debt and Equity instruments) with a view to promote substantial participation of private-sector investors and financial institutions in infrastructure investment.
-In 2015 the transport and energy sector contributions will reinforce the Debt instrument, while the telecommunications sector contribution will be made available for the Equity instrument.
+In this context, the 2015 CEF Annual Work Programme provided for a contribution to the CEF financial instruments (Debt and Equity instruments) with a view to promoting substantial participation of private-sector investors and financial institutions in infrastructure investment.
+In 2015 the transport and energy sector contributions reinforced the Debt instrument, while the telecommunications sector contribution was made available for the Equity instrument.